Last updated: January 27, 2026

 IP.

-That effort disappears if your application emits structured logs from the start.
-With structure in place, bridges and the Collector can pass fields straight into the OTel model without guesswork.
+That effort largely disappears if your application emits structured logs from the outset.
+With structure in place, log bridges and the Collector can map fields directly into the OpenTelemetry data model without inference or cleanup.

-The lesson is clear: save parsers and regex operators for legacy systems you can’t change, and let new services output structured logs from day one.
+The rule of thumb is simple: reserve parsers and regex operators for legacy systems you cannot change, and ensure new services emit structured logs in JSON by default.

 2. Embrace high-cardinality attributes

-High-cardinality fields in logs and traces are essential for OpenTelemetry’s cross-signal correlation and per-tenant/root-cause analysis.
+High-cardinality attributes in logs and traces are essential for cross-signal correlation and effective root-cause analysis.
+They enable the most important debugging distinction: is this affecting everyone, or only a specific subset?

 Without high cardinality, you can see that you have a spike in errors.
 With it,